 Real Medicine Foundation's vision is to move beyond traditional humanitarian aid programs by creating long-term solutions to healthcare and poverty-related issues.
 By empowering people and providing them with the necessary resources, RMF paves the way for communities to become strong and self-sufficient.
-In just nine years, RMF has worked on four continents in 20 different countries with currently active projects in 16 countries, aligning with governments and international agencies (including the United Nations) to reach those most in need.
+In just 10 years, RMF has worked on four continents in 22 different countries, with currently-active projects in 17 countries, aligning with governments and international agencies (including the United Nations) to reach those most in need.
 In 2011, RMF was granted United Nations Special Consultative Status, as well as Private Voluntary Organization (PVO) status with USAID.
-RMF's primary sources of revenue are contributions from individuals, foundations and United Nations agencies.
+RMF's primary source of revenue is contributions from individuals, foundations, the United Nations, and government agencies.